freescout-helpdesk/ximap/README.md

 # Ximap
 Wrapper around [Zend Mail](https://github.com/zendframework/zend-mail) providing same set of functions as [PHP IMAP](https://www.php.net/manual/en/book.imap.php) but with x-prefix (`ximap_open`, `ximap_fetchbody`, `ximap_list`, etc.) for easier migration from PHP IMAP extension.
 Supports XOAUTH2-authentication.
-PHP IMAP does not support OAuth-authentication, this is the reason for creating this Ximap.
+PHP IMAP [does not support](https://github.com/google/gmail-oauth2-tools/issues/18) and will not support OAuth-authentication, this is the reason for creating this Ximap.

 If PHP IMAP extension is installed and no OAuth-authentication is needed, it falls back to the native PHP IMAP extension functions.